RexBurk/Self-Directed-Study/README.md

-# Self Directed Study
+# Self Directed Study - HTML/CSS
-This project is a culmination of my coding abilities
+This repository displays examples of coding knowledge and ability to create a webpage.